andy-sukowski/andy.sb/content/posts/just-a-test.md

 date: 2022-12-28T18:59:36+01:00
 author: "Andy Sukowski-Bang"
 description: "I'm just testing some features and tweaking the theme according to my personal preferences.
 My goal is to slightly adjust the colors to match the Gruvbox Material color scheme."
+math: true
 ---

 I'm just testing some features and tweaking the theme according to my personal preferences.
 My goal is to slightly adjust the colors to match the [Gruvbox Material][2] color scheme.

 ## Some syntax highlighting

 The following function, written in the [C programming language][1], checks for divisibility by previously found prime numbers stored in `*primes` up to the square root to determine whether `n` is itself a prime number.

 ```c
 /* check against previous primes */